2025 Old Dominion Monarchs football team

-The 2025 Old Dominion Monarchs football team represent Old Dominion University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
-The Monarchs are led by Ricky Rahne in his sixth year as the head coach.
-The Monarchs play their home games at S.B.
+The 2025 Old Dominion Monarchs football team represented Old Dominion University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
+The Monarchs were led by Ricky Rahne in his sixth year as the head coach.
+The Monarchs played their home games at S.B.
 Ballard Stadium, located in Norfolk, Virginia.

 Preseason

 Media poll

 In the Sun Belt preseason coaches' poll, the Monarchs were picked to finish fifth place in the East division.